changsublime/changsublime/README.md

 this is changseob's dusty repository

-i usually work on 1-day projects when inspiration hits him
+i usually work on 1-day projects when inspiration hits me

 currently working hard to send double digits xoxo ❤️